uhlmanngroup/splinedist/README.md

 2. [StarDist](https://github.com/mpicbg-csbd/stardist) (can be installed with `pip` : `pip install stardist`)

 ## Walkthrough

 Three walkthrough notebooks have been included in this repository for data-exploration, training, and inference tasks.

+## Datasets

+The synthetic dataset used in the SplineDist manuscript can be found [here](https://osf.io/z89pq/).This dataset contains synthetic images with mostly star-convex and some non-star convex cell-like objects.